Spain • France

-The Mediterranean Basin is the largest terrestrial unit of the Mediterranean biome, which equally includes parts of California, Chile, the Cape region in South Africa, and the extreme southwest of Australia.
-With an estimated surface area of 2.3 million square kilometers covering merely 1.5% of the global land area, the Mediterranean Basin hosts around 25,000 plant species, about 15% of all species identified on earth, of which over 50% are endemic.
-This fascinating biodiversity has attracted the attention of scientists and policy-makers alike.
-Today, the whole Mediterranean basin is defined as a biodiversity hotspot, the conservation of which is a prime priority for the global scientific community.
+The Mediterranean Basin is the largest example of the Mediterranean biome, which is also found in parts of California, Chili, the Cape Region in South Africa, and southwest Australia.
+Although rich in history, the Mediterranean Basin is relatively small, covering only 1.5% of global land area, but it hosts almost 25 thousand plant species, about 15% of all known plant species on earth, of which over 50% are endemic.
+Little wonder then that this fascinating biodiversity hotspot attracts the attention of scientists and policy-makers alike, and its conservation is a top priority.

-Throughout this course, students will examine the origins and drivers of the today’s Mediterranean biodiversity and review some of the up-to-date studies about its current situation.
-Students will also identify the most prominent threats to the future of Mediterranean biodiversity including mainly human-derived practices with the direct impact such as warfare, urbanization, deforestation, desertification and intensive agriculture in addition to the indirect projected consequences of the slow onset of global climate change.
-The course includes encounters with local, regional and multinational political actors to explore their opinions and contributions to conserve the wealthy Mediterranean natural heritage.
+Throughout this course, students will examine the extent, the origins, and the drivers of today’s Mediterranean biodiversity and review some of the most recent studies about its current situation.
+Students will thoroughly study how the eco-geographical and environmental conditions of the region contribute to the geopolitical realities of today.
+Students will also identify the most prominent threats to the future of Mediterranean biodiversity including human-derived consequences of warfare, urbanization, deforestation, desertification, and intensive agriculture in addition to the projected consequences of the slow onset of global climate change.

-This course is tailored to general science students.
-As such, it assumes a minimum knowledge of basic concepts in ecology, environmental science, earth science, biology, or any other equivalent natural science.
+This course involves in-class lectures, field trips, and meetings with political actors from local and international organizations.
+The course is tailored to general science students, which assumes a minimum knowledge of fundamental concepts in ecology, environmental science, earth science, biology, or any other equivalent natural science.

 About the Professor